 What is bovine respiratory disease?

 Bovine Respiratory Disease (BRD) is a common and serious illness in cattle that affects the lungs and airways.
-It’s usually caused by a combination of stress, viruses, and bacteria such as Mannheimia haemolytica and Pasteurella multocida.
+A combination of stress, viruses, and bacteria, such as Mannheimia haemolytica and Pasteurella multocida, usually causes it.
 BRD leads to coughing, fever, nasal discharge, and breathing difficulty, especially after transport or weaning.

 How to treat brd in cattle?